Burnout and Loss of identity Reflection

 I’m listening for:

-– what they’re afraid would surface if they stopped
+• what they’re afraid will surface if they stopped

 Often, there’s a deep loyalty at play: to fulfilling a certain role, improving the system, meeting a longing for identity, or an expectation that once made sense and no longer does.

-Burnout, in these cases, sometimes looks like a work addiction, and can be a signal that something essential has been lost.
+Burnout, in these cases, sometimes looks like a work addiction, or procrastination from burnout, and can be a signal that something essential has been lost.

 Rest matters.
 But rest alone doesn’t restore meaning.